gregbkr/kubernetes-ansible-logging-monitoring/README.md

 Then you should remove all NodePort from the services configuration, so no service will be available when scanning a classic minion.
 For that please comment the section "# type: NodePort" for all *-service.yaml

+### 5.4 Scaling loadbalancers

+Add more loadbalancers, by adding more loadbalancers nodes

+**Use ansible to add a node**

+    nano ansible/k8s.yml     <-- edit:  k8s_num_nodes: 3
+    ansible-playbook ansible/k8s.yml
+    kubeclt get node         <-- wait for it!

+Label it as a loadbalancer node

+    kubectl label node your_new_lb_minion_node role=loadbalancer

+**Scale up pods service-loadbalancer**

+    kubectl scale rc service-loadbalancer --replicas 2 --namespace=kube-system kubectl get rc --all-namespaces

+and try to access to new_lb_minion_ip:5601

+**Scale up pods traefik**

+    kubectl scale deployment traefik-ingress-controller --replicas 2 --namespace=kube-system kubectl get deploy --all-namespaces

+Add dns A record kibana.satoshi.tech --> new_lb_minion_ip so we will balance dns resolution to the old and new lb node Test some ping, and access kibana.satoshi.tech few times...

 # 6. Troubleshooting